Belief-Adaptive MAP Detection for Molecular ISI Channels with Heteroscedastic Noise: Methodology

 For equal variances, $\tau_t$ in \eqref{eq:map-thr} yields the closed form

-otherwise it reduces to a quadratic form with two real roots; we select the root closest to their midpoint.
-Although replacing the belief-weighted Gaussian mixture with a single moment-matched Gaussian introduces approximation error, it remains accurate in two regimes: when ISI is weak, and when the belief concentrates on states with similar means/variances, so the mixture is effectively near-Gaussian.
-This approximation holds in most operating conditions; however, for small $T_s$ ISI is strong and the belief can spread across dissimilar states, producing a strongly multimodal mixture.
-Consequently, BA-MAP can underperform Soft BA-MAP in this regime, as observed in Section \ref{sec:performance}.
+otherwise it reduces to a quadratic form with two real roots and we select the root closest to their midpoint.
+Although replacing the belief-weighted Gaussian mixture with a single moment-matched Gaussian introduces approximation error, \eco{the resulting approximation is effective when the belief is concentrated or when the dominant mixture components have similar means and variances.
+Conversely, under severe ISI at small $T_s$, compressing the full mixture into a single Gaussian inevitably smooths out "peaks and valleys".
+In the considered settings, BA-MAP remains very close to Soft BA-MAP, suggesting that the moment-matched approximation evaluates state-dependent statistics effectively with a lower computational complexity.}